 The other day I talked with a friend about reclaiming our lives after the brunt of the Covid storm.
 During our conversation I mentioned this passage from my book:

-It was chamomile the bruja had burned in the scuzzy motel, I know that now, and tomorrow I will buy a bundle of the same, dried sweet-smelling sticks, tied together with string.
+It was sage the bruja had burned in the scuzzy motel, I know that now, and tomorrow I will buy a bundle of the same, dried strange-smelling sticks, tied together with string.
 I will open all the doors and windows, every dresser drawer and closet door and cupboard full of dishes.
 I will light the end of the small dried sticks and wave them and cleanse away the Nazi spies, the politicians who gambled here and lusted after lost girls and the bad karma left by Dr. Jekyll and Mr. Hyde.
 I will release the house, and myself, from every invisible force of dark energy, and I will banish all things that have no place in my future.

 My friend suggested we all need to have a cleansing ceremony of some sort to put this year of Covid behind us, and I think it’s a great idea.
-Whether we do it by burning dried sticks of chamomile, opening a bottle of champagne or asking God to help us move safely forward, let’s also take stock of where we are and where we want to be and get on with the business of living.
+Whether we do it by burning dried sticks of sage, opening a bottle of champagne or asking God to help us move safely forward, let’s also take stock of where we are and where we want to be and get on with the business of living.
 Even if we’ve lost a friend or a loved one to Covid, we must not let this terrible virus rob us of our hopes and dreams.